EECS150/project_skeleton_fa21/spec/overview.md

 ### Checkpoint 2 (Pipelined RISC-V CPU)
 - **Due:** November 12, Friday (1 week)
 - Implement a fully functional RISC-V processor core in Verilog.
-Your processor core should be able to run the \textbf{mmult} demo successfully.
+Your processor core should be able to run the `mmult` demo successfully.
 - See the [checkpoint 1/2 spec](./checkpoint1.md)

 ### Checkpoint 3 (IO / Audio Circuit Integration)